solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 App Service that will allow you to deploy your database to the same App Service and connect through `localhost`.

-Integration is accomplished by using a built-in **myphpadmin** interface in the Azure Portal.
+Integration is accomplished through a built-in **myphpadmin** interface in the Azure Portal.
 From this admin portal, you can run any supported SQL commands to import or export your database.

-The limits of the MySQL instance is primarily driven by the size of your corresponding [App Service Plan].
-The biggest factor about limits is normally the disk space allocated to any app services in the plan.
-App Service Plan storage sizes range from 1GB to 1TB, therefore if you have a database that will grow past 1TB, you will need to host it in Flexible server.
-For a list of other limitations, referecen [Announcing Azure App Service MySQL in-app].
+The limits of the MySQL instance are primarily driven by the size of your corresponding [App Service Plan].
+The biggest factor about limits is normally the disk space allocated to any App Services in the Plan.
+App Service Plan storage sizes range from 1GB to 1TB; therefore, if you have a database that will grow past 1TB, you will need to host it in Flexible Server.
+For a list of other limitations, reference [Announcing Azure App Service MySQL in-app].

-To implement this deployment, follow the steps to perform an App Service with InApp MySQL deployment, reference the [Cloud Deployment to Azure App Service with MySQL InApp] article.
+To implement this deployment, reference the [Cloud Deployment to Azure App Service with MySQL InApp] article.

 ## Continous Integration (CI) and Continous Delivery (CD)

-Doing manual deployments every time you make a change can be a very time consuming endeavour.
-Utilize an automated deployment approach can save a lot of time and effort.
-You can utilize both Azure DevOps or Github Action to automatically deploy your code and database each time you perform a new commit to your codebase.
+Doing manual deployments every time you make a change can be a very time-consuming endeavor.
+Utilizing an automated deployment approach can save a lot of time and effort.
+You can utilize both Azure DevOps and Github Actions to automatically deploy your code and database each time you perform a new commit to your codebase.

-Wether you choose to use DevOps or Github, you will need to do some setup work in order to support your deployments.
-This typically includes creating credentials that can connect to your taget environment and deploy the release artifacts.
+Whether you choose to use DevOps or Github, you will need to do some setup work to support your deployments.
+This typically includes creating credentials that can connect to your target environment and deploy the release artifacts.

-To implement this deployment, follow the steps to perform deployments using Azure DevOps and GitHub Actions, reference the [Deployment via CI/CD] article.
+To perform deployments using Azure DevOps and GitHub Actions, reference the [Deployment via CI/CD] article.

 ## Containerizing your layers with Docker